Frequently Asked Questions

-New Student Orientation is an important process for all incoming CC students to participate in and is apart of the requirements of attending Colorado College.
-Throughout the entire orientation program students can expect to learn more about the culture at CC, how to be successful both academically and socially, develop friendships and relationships with fellow students, faculty and staff.
-And of course, have a great time throughout!
+New Student Orientation is a requirement for attending Colorado College and is an important process for all incoming students to participate in and connect to to their new environment.
+Throughout the entire orientation program students can expect to learn more about the culture at CC, how to be successful both academically and socially, develop friendships and relationships with fellow students, faculty, and staff.
+And of course, have a great time.

 Do all Priddy Trips include a service component?
 Why?

-Yes, all Priddy trips incorporate 2 full days of service with a variety of organizations and groups.
+Yes, all Priddy trips incorporate two full days of service with a variety of organizations and groups.
 Service activities range from trail maintenance with the National Forest Service to working at La Puente homeless shelter in Alamosa, CO.
-All Priddy Trips incorporate service in an effort to connect all incoming students with the southwest community and instill a sense of stewardship, civic duty.
+All Priddy Trips incorporate service in an effort to connect all incoming students with the Southwest community and instill a sense of stewardship and civic duty.

 What do I need to bring?

 It is important to come fully prepared for your Priddy experience.
-Please refer to the detailed equipment list located HERE.
-If you have any questions or concerns about equipment please don’t hesitate to contact Outdoor Education.
+Please refer to the detailed equipment list.
+If you have any questions or concerns about equipment, please don’t hesitate to contact Outdoor Education.

 What are the important dates?

 It is essential that all incoming students register for their Priddy Experirence as soon as possible so we can properly plan and prepare for your trip.
-Please see important dates by clicking HERE.
+Please see important dates.